ECB launches review that will redefine its mission and tools

 Euro zone data has improved recently, leading economists to believe the export-focused economy has weathered the storms of the global trade war.

-Furthermore, a trade deal between the United States and China, and the prospect of an orderly Brexit are lessening the two main risks the ECB had said were clouding the horizon.
+A trade deal between the United States and China, and the prospect of an orderly Brexit are also lessening the two main risks the ECB had said were clouding the horizon.

-But the outlook for euro zone growth and inflation remains lukewarm, meaning the ECB is likely to strike a cautious tone by reaffirming its warning about “downside risks” to the economy.

-“It is likely too early to sound the all-clear, or change the risk assessment to ‘balanced’,” Societe General economist Anatoly Annenkov said.

 Changing the ECB’s formulation of price stability — currently defined as an annual inflation rate below, but close to, 2% over the medium term — will be the focal point of the review.